TKouchoanou/orcid-php-client/README.md

 	     ->setPublicationDate('1998','09','20')// the first parameter year is required if you want to set date ->setLanguageCode('FR')
 	     ->setCountry('US')
-            //add Authors with Author FullName and role by default the role 'author will be chosen' ->addAuthor("Benjamin Lans","author")
+            //add Authors with Author FullName and role, by default the role 'author' will be chosen ->addAuthor("Benjamin Lans","author")
              ->addAuthor("Richard Maire","Director")
              ->addAuthor("Richard Ortega","Collaborator")